Why should you create your own Joomla template? There are a few good reasons why we should make this happen!

 To keep the website technically up to date or to integrate new features, it will be revised from time to time.
 Mostly these are updates.
 During the update, display problems may occur.
 So that visitors are not irritated by an error message, Joomla has a maintenance mode.
 If this is active a special maintenance mode page is shown to the visitor, the

-The following minimal code makes sure that a registration form is displayed.
-You could just display a short text instead of it.
-The login form allows an administrator to authenticate to test the site in the frontend.
+The following minimalist code will display a registration form.
+You could display a short text instead.
+The login form allows an administrator to authenticate and then test the site via frontend.

 // https://raw.githubusercontent.com/astridx/boilerplate/t35/src/templates/facile/offline.php <?php defined('_JEXEC') or die; use Joomla\CMS\Factory; use Joomla\CMS\Helper\AuthenticationHelper; use Joomla\CMS\HTML\HTMLHelper; use Joomla\CMS\Language\Text; use Joomla\CMS\Router\Route; use Joomla\CMS\Uri\Uri; $twofactormethods = AuthenticationHelper::getTwoFactorMethods(); ?> <!DOCTYPE html> <html lang="<?php echo $this->language; ?>"> <head> <meta name="viewport" content="width=device-width, initial-scale=1.0"> <jdoc:include type="head" /> </head> <body> <jdoc:include type="message" /> <form action="<?php echo Route::_('index.php', true); ?>" method="post" id="form-login"> <fieldset> <label for="username"><?php echo Text::_('JGLOBAL_USERNAME'); ?></label> <input name="username" id="username" type="text"> <label for="password"><?php echo Text::_('JGLOBAL_PASSWORD'); ?></label> <input name="password" id="password" type="password"> <?php if (count($twofactormethods) > 1) : ?> <label for="secretkey"><?php echo Text::_('JGLOBAL_SECRETKEY'); ?></label> <input name="secretkey" autocomplete="one-time-code" id="secretkey" type="text"> <?php endif; ?> <input type="submit" name="Submit" value="<?php echo Text::_('JLOGIN'); ?>"> <input type="hidden" name="option" value="com_users"> <input type="hidden" name="task" value="user.login"> <input type="hidden" name="return" value="<?php echo base64_encode(Uri::base()); ?>"> <?php echo HTMLHelper::_('form.token'); ?> </fieldset> </form> </body> </html>